Beatson-CompBio/TimelapseCreateSinglePositionStacks/README.md

 ## Installation and Usage
 1. Download the .ijm macro and open in ImageJ/Fiji.
 2. Run the macro (bottom left of the macro window).
-3. When the first GUI pops up, navigate to the folder where the images are located.
+3. When the GUI pops up, navigate to the desired folder containing the images, enter the number of positions, channels and also whether downsampling is required (downsampling can help to reduce image size if full resolution is not needed).
-4. At the second GUI, enter the number of positions and the number of channels in each image.
 5. The program will then run through the images, opening each individual position and saving as a single multidimensional tiff per position in the sub-folder "CombinedTiffs".
 6. If the Brightfield, GFP, mCherry and DAPI channels are used, the program should colour them correctly automatically.
 7. Leave to run, might take a while as opening the original image sequences a very slow, suggest leaving overnight to process.